ShoubhitAbhin-Kings/nonExamAssessment/README.md

 ---

-The video evidence for the project can be found on this Google Drive folder: https://drive.google.com/drive/folders/1IdfUlgyU6PbQq5lwh0EVk3NoKjsqhQmJ
+The video evidence for the project can be found on the project sharepoint - https://kingsacademiesuk-my.sharepoint.com/:f:/g/personal/j_campbell_kingsacademies_uk/EsYdvlKx5MRNoo3OGHByJX0Bu2HKxMW7jqdluUf9fpMjTA?e=gq1Dm1

-For access, please contact james.campbell@kingsacademies.uk (Head of Computing - King's Academy Binfield)
+If there are issues accessing the sharepoint or other files, please contact james.campbell@kingsacademies.uk (Head of Computing - King's Academy Binfield)

 For further instruction on how to run the program, as well as complete documentation of the investigative process, see ```AQAALevelComputerScienceNEADocumentation```.